AmsterdamUniversityPress/platform-documentation/accessibility.md

 #### Summary of fixes:
 - ✅ Added `<thead>` with `<th>` headers for better screen reader support.
 - ✅ Added `<title>` in `<table-wrap>` and `<caption>` inside `<table>` for clear descriptions.
+- ✅ Added `xml:lang="nl"`
 - ✅ Used `<scope>` attributes in `<th>` to clarify column relationships.
 - ✅ Grouped header and footer properly (`<thead>`, `<tbody>`, `<tfoot>`).
 - ✅ Replaced inline numbered lists with `<list>` elements for semantic clarity.

+Note that this table does not need alt text because it is textual.
+For tables, it is good practice to rely on well-structured content (headers, captions, and a clear arrangement) and use `@alt` and `<alt-text>` for any graphical or complex content that requires additional explanation.

 Again: if the JATS is not accessible, the HTML cannot be accessible either.
 We need to fix the JATS and re-upload the content.
 THen, we need to check if the HTML is accessible.